Agentic Collectors

 }

-When the No Policy, Log Only input policy is selected, detections do not occur, and all requests are allowed, but the collector still logs activity for visibility and analysis.
+When you select No Policy, Log Only as the input policy for your collector, detections do not occur and no blocking or content transformation is applied, but AIDR still logs activity for visibility and analysis.

-With policies reset, the client now runs unrestricted.
-If the SSN environment variable is still set in your shell, it can be used to look up and return the matching employee record.
+SSNenvironment variable is still set in your shell, it can be used to look up and return the matching employee record with the sensitive values unredacted.Run MCP client with SSN filterpython hr.client.pyHere are the violators:

 {